 \subsubsection{Stratified resampling}

-Stratified resampling is quite similar to systematic resampling, with the difference that instead of using one random number $u_1$ for the entire population, for each integer strata an independent pseudo-random number $u_j\in[0,1]$ is drawn.
+Stratified resampling is quite similar to systematic resampling, with the difference that instead of using one random number $u_1$ for the entire population, for each integer strata an independent pseudorandom number $u_j\in[0,1]$ is drawn.
 The resampling protocol is given by

-The calculation for stratified resampling is analogous to the one for systematic resampling just that instead of using $u_1$ for left and right boundary two independent random numbers, $u_l$ and $u_r$, are used. $u_l$ (resp. $u_r$) corresponds to $u_j$ (resp. $u_{j+x+1}$) in Fig.~\ref{fig:VisStratifiedRes}.
+The calculation for stratified resampling is analogous to the one for systematic resampling just that instead of using $u_1$ for left and right boundary two independent random numbers, $u_l$ and $u_r$, are used. $u_l$ (respectively, $u_r$) corresponds to $u_j$ (respectively, $u_{j+x+1}$) in Fig.~\ref{fig:VisStratifiedRes}.

-\textbf{Case I $\tau > 1$.} Quantities are defined very similarly:
+\textit{Case I: $\tau > 1$.} Quantities are defined very similarly: